Design By Day Branding Project Terms & Conditions

 8.2.3 you shall reimburse the Agency on written demand for any costs or losses sustained or incurred by the Agency arising directly or indirectly from the Client Default.

-9.1 You consent that the Agency may display and exhibit the Deliverables, which may or may not include reference to the Client or your business, products or services, to our prospective clients including in any Marketing Materials and on our Website for the purpose of the promotion of our Services.
+9.1 You consent that the Agency may display and exhibit the Deliverables, which may or may not include reference to the Client or your business, products or services, to our prospective clients in any Marketing Materials and on our Website or social media for the purpose of the promotion of our Services.

 9.2 If you do not wish us to publish Client details as set out in clause 9.1 above, you should notify us in writing in advance by setting it out clearly in the Instruction.
 The Agency shall not be liable for publication in the event that we have not been notified of the Client’s objection to publication.